galaxyproject/training-material/topics/proteomics/tutorials/proteomiqon-beginnerTutorial/tutorial.md

 >
 > > <solution-title></solution-title>
 > >
+> > The `PSM` reads the precursor masses to comprehend a peptidion candidate with the theoretical peptidion from the `PeptideDB database`.
-> > `PSMBasedQuantification` needs the mzLite file because it extracts ion chromatograms from the MS1 data and fits chromatographic peaks for identified peptide ions.
+> > Another example is the `PSMBasedQuantification` needs the mzLite file because it extracts ion chromatograms from the MS1 data and fits chromatographic peaks for identified peptide ions.
 > >
 > {: .solution}
 {: .question}

 # creating a peptide database with PeptideDB
 If you are working with mass spectrometry data and wish to analyse the results from the mass spectrometer (the raw file), you will need a reference.
 A FASTA file is therefore almost always used.
 This FASTA file contains the amino acid sequences of the proteins expected to be present in your sample, which can be compared with the measured mass spectra.
-The FASTA file that you need is [here](https://www.uniprot.org/proteomes/UP000006906).
+The FASTA file that you need can be found here [Chlamy Data for download](https://www.uniprot.org/proteomes/UP000006906).
 It includes the whole Proteome of *Chlamydomonas reinhardtii*.
 To make proper use of this reference, we need to digest it with trypsin *in-silico*.
 This is where the PeptideDB Tool comes in.
 It gets your FASTA as input and stores the resulting peptides, with their masses and modifications, in a SQLite database.

 > <warning-title>The upstream default currently includes N15</warning-title>
 >
-> The current version of `peptideDBParams.json`, which you can find [here](https://github.com/CSBiology/ProteomIQon/blob/dev/src/ProteomIQon/defaultParams/peptideDBParams.json) currently contains `N15` in `IsotopicMod`.
+> The current version of `peptideDBParams.json`, which you can find [Parameter File](https://github.com/CSBiology/ProteomIQon/blob/dev/src/ProteomIQon/defaultParams/peptideDBParams.json) currently contains `N15` in `IsotopicMod`.
 That is appropriate only when an N15-labelled search space is required. **For the label-free analysis in this tutorial, use an empty list `IsotopicMod: []`.**
 >
 > Do not assume that a default parameter file is automatically correct for every experiment.
 Protease, modifications, missed cleavages, and isotope labels must match the underlying experimental design.
 {: .warning}